jfeiber/buzzer-embedded/readme.md

 ### Prerequisities

 1. [Arduino IDE](https://www.arduino.cc/en/main/software)
-2. Once you have the Arduino IDE installed, installed the two required libraries by going to `Sketch`->`Include Libraries`->`Manage Libraries` and search for the two required libraries and install them.
-[You can alternatively install them manually if that's more your game, although I don't see why you would.](https://www.arduino.cc/en/guide/libraries).
+2. Once you have the Arduino IDE installed, install the two required libraries by going to `Sketch`->`Include Libraries`->`Manage Libraries` and search for the two required libraries and install them.
+[You can alternatively install them manually if that's more your game, although I don't see why you would.](https://www.arduino.cc/en/guide/libraries)

 ### Installing